Arches

 Learning and teaching approach

 All pieces of coursework are marked and returned within two weeks.
-Marking criteria and revision guidance (how-to guides) are included as needed with each coursework, to ensure learners are supported to complete their work and aware of assessment expectations.
-Detailed feedback is provided for each individual section of the coursework, giving the correct answer(s) along with suggestions for improvement.
+Marking criteria, rubrics and samples are included with each coursework to ensure you are supported in completing your work and are aware of the assessment expectations.
+Feedback is provided for individual sections of the coursework, giving the correct answer(s) along with suggestions for improvement.
 In addition to the number of points out of a maximum total, an overall percentage grade is given.
 Generic feedback on each individual piece of coursework is also provided in class.

 Assessment